 How can I have fun in water without a pool?

-- Have a water fun day that includes water games and outdoor bubbles!
+- Have a water fun day that includes outdoor water games and outdoor bubbles!

 - Need ideas for backyard DIY?
 Look for backyard water slide fun jumps for sale cheap on Facebook Marketplace, Nextdoor, or garage sale listings and make your own backyard water park.

 - Get a water fun table for toddlers and younger kids.